robdodson/polymer-html5devconf/scripts/md/slides.md

 <aside class="note">
   <section>
-    And that's how we have to think about the things we build.
-We have to start thinking of them as systems of components that live and react to different screen sizes and not just as static comps.
+    And his point is that this is how we have to be thinking about the things that we build and deliver to our clients.
   </section>
 </aside>